 Posted on Tuesday 02 October 2018

 If you want to build your credit score, you’ll need to handle some amount of debt.
 Bad debt can damage your credit score while good debt can help to build your score.
-Bad debt is defined as purchases on credit which don’t ultimately increase your value.
+Bad debt is defined as purchases on credit that don’t ultimately increase your value.
 For example, a new car will depreciate by 20% in the first year.
 Even if you sell your car a year later, you would have lost a certain amount of money over the sale.
 You could classify this purchase as bad debt.

 Good debt, on the other hand, will make you money in the end.
 For example, taking a payday loan to open an online shop could be considered good debt.
 As long as you pay it back, you'll be good to go.
 Basically, if you are falling into debt for a little period to pay it right back, that is considered good debt.
-This will help you raise your credit when you do make your required payments back.
-So good debt is something you plan and do by choice.
+This will help you raise your credit following your repayments.
+So, good debt is something you plan and do by choice.

-Many people, however, are debating whether or not an education is worth the price tag.
+Many people, however, are debating whether or not education is worth the price tag.
 Tuition is at an all-time high, and the rough economy can make it difficult to find work after graduation.
 Student loans may be harder to pay back than you think.

 Additionally, once you get a job, your salary will be largely determined by your field of study.
 An engineering degree and a philosophy degree entail two entirely different pay grades.

-Having a degree will definitely move your job application up in the pile, but whether or not a large student loan is good debt or bad debt depends on how you go about it.
+Having a degree will definitely move your job application up in the pile, but whether or not a large student loan is a good debt or bad debt depends on how you go about it.

 As the job market becomes more and more competitive, many people are opting to start their own enterprises.
 Starting a business requires money, and while angel investors, venture capitalists, or even family and friends can help get you started, many choose to take out loans.